Psychedelia (light synthesizer): Development

-Critical reception
+Reception

 On its release Psychedelia received mixed reviews.
 Your Spectrum criticized the concept of a light synthesizer, describing Psychedelia as boring and awarding an average of 2/5.
 Sinclair User also only awarded 2 out of 5, finding the concept interesting but concluding that the games-buying public was the wrong demographic for this kind of software.
 In contrast, CRASH found the package great fun to play around with, describing the effects as fantastic, but criticizing the retail price and narrow appeal.
 The magazine featured Psychedelia on their October 1991 covertape.